rstudio/sparkapi/README.md

 The **sparkapi** package factors out the core RPC protocol from SparkR, providing a mechanism for additional front-end packages (e.g. a dplyr-interface) to use the same protocol as well as extension packages to be written that support multiple front-end packages.

-To goal of the **sparkapi** package is to make the core types used by Spark front-end packages interoperable, enabling a constellation of R packages that provide interfaces between R and Spark, all of which work well together.
+To goal of the sparkapi package is to make the core types used by Spark front-end packages interoperable, enabling the creation of extension packages that work well with each other as well as all front-end packages.

 Core Types
 ----------